primiano/perfetto-docs/docs/concepts/buffers.md

 make bursts of 2MB back-to-back without ever yielding, limited only by the tracing serialization overhead.
 In practice it will write that 2MB buffer at O(GB/s).
-If the shared memory buffer is < 2 MB, the tracing service will be unlkely to catch up at that rate and data losses will be experienced.
+If the shared memory buffer is < 2 MB, the tracing service will be unlikely to catch up at that rate and data losses will be experienced.

-In a case like this thes options are:
+In a case like this these options are:

 * Increase the size of the shared memory buffer in the producer that hosts the data source.